 Early Childhood Education

-Applied Associate of Science Degree - 69 Credits
+Associate of Applied Science - 69 Credits

-The need for high quality childcare experiences or infants, toddlers, preschoolers, and school-age children reflects many trends in our society.
+The need for high quality childcare experiences for infants, toddlers, preschoolers, and school-age children reflects many trends in our society.
 These include a national belief that children should begin school ready to learn and a growing demand by parents for safe and stimulating programs for their children.

 Research tells us that the single most important ingredient to providing high quality childcare is a well-educated childcare teacher.